nishantjr/drive-download/npm-notes.md

 If there's a `server.js` file in the root of the package, the `start` command will be defaulted to run that.

+### Creating Modules/Packages

+Start with section 13 at https://docs.npmjs.com/ to fill in this part.